-I'm an early career researcher with academic backgrounds in education, psychological research methods and philosophy.
+I am an early career researcher and lecturer, with academic backgrounds in education, psychological research methods and philosophy.
 My research interests range from environmental psychology, to the psychologies of sexuality, gender and ageing, and the professional education of teachers and doctors.
 I also have past experience of working to support young people with additional educational needs in schools and colleges.
-I have experience of using both qualitative and quantitative methods, and am fascinated by research which crosses boundaries of methodology, discipline or professional field.
+I have previously used both qualitative and quantitative methods, and am fascinated by research which crosses boundaries of methodology, discipline or professional field.

 Currently an Associate Lecturer with the Department of Psychology, and Lecturer/Research Tutor in Clinical Psychology, I contribute to the delivery of teaching and assessment, and the supervision of student research projects, for undergraduate and masters programmes.
 I am also part of a qualitative research group based in psychology, QUERY.

 Previous to this, I coordinated a collaborative multi-stakeholder project on Optimising Prescribing.
 Supported by ESRC Impact Acceleration funding, this project aimed to improve understanding of the barriers and enablers to implementing educational prescribing interventions in clinical settings and produce a practical 'toolkit' of resources for clinical practitioners and policy makers.